carbon-design-system/carbon/docs/guides/setup/contributing-with-github-desktop.md

 1. First things first we need to create a "working" branch.
 At the top of the Github Desktop application click the drop down labeled 'Current branch'
 2. Click the button labeled 'New branch' and then name your branch.
-Typically this will be a general description of the work youre doing.
+Typically this will be a general description of the work you're doing.
 Maybe 'updating-accessibility-docs' or 'adding-security-pictograms'.
 Then click 'Create branch' to continue
 3. Make and save your additions or changes.
 You should then see your changed